LightwheelAI/leisaac/README.md

 ```

 > [!TIP]
-> If you are using 50 series GPU, we recommand to use isaacsim5.0 and isaaclab with `feature/isaacsim_5_0` branch.
+> If you are using 50 series GPU, we recommend to use isaacsim5.0 and isaaclab with `feature/isaacsim_5_0` branch.

 ### 2. Clone This Repository